Rohitbaghel/Project-Cult-fit/README.md

 we split our task between three of us.
-Mahesh designed the landing page along with signIn ans signUp function with all mandatory and necessary authentication for visiting   the Pull&Bear website,
+Mahesh designed the landing page along with signIn ans signUp function with all mandatory and necessary authentication for visiting   the website,